404linda/Type-Smart_GUI/README.md

-# TypeSmart — Modular Typing Trainer\n\nThis project contains a modular restructure of the original single-file typing trainer.
+# TypeSmart — Modular Typing Trainer
+This project contains a modular restructure of the original single-file typing trainer.